 Groundbreaking Research

-Advanced computing, wireless networks, optics, cybersecurity, autonomous robots and biomedical devices.
+Artificial intelligence and machine learning, advanced computing, wireless networks, quantum, optics, cybersecurity, autonomous robots and biomedical devices.

 Power Up and Lead the Technology Revolution

-This highly ranked UA Engineering program tops the list for many students looking to create better systems for smart grids, wireless communication, autonomous technology, the Internet of Things, cybersecurity, big data, mobile health, cloud computing and solar energy.
+This highly ranked UA Engineering program tops the list for many students looking to create better systems for smart grids, wireless communication, autonomous technology, the Internet of Things, cybersecurity, artificial intelligence and machine learning, mobile health, cloud computing and solar energy.

-Join UA Electrical and Computer Engineering – a place where career-oriented jobs and internships, exciting research and design projects, standout club activities, and hands-on classrooms rule the student environment.
+Join the UA Department of Electrical and Computer Engineering – a place where career-oriented jobs and internships, exciting research and design projects, standout club activities, and hands-on classrooms rule the student environment.

-Consider an affordable, flexible undergraduate or graduate degree in computer and electrical engineering from the University of Arizona, and get set to advance emerging technologies that make a difference for people all over the world.
+Consider an affordable, flexible undergraduate or graduate degrees in electrical and computer engineering or computer science and engineering from the University of Arizona, and get set to advance emerging technologies that make a difference for people all over the world.

 Meet the Faculty